jijihohococo/ichi/README.md

 ### Model

-You can add another database connection in "app/Kernel.php" as shown as <a href="https://github.com/jijihohococo/ichi-orm/blob/master/README.md"> this documention </a>.
+You can add another database connection in "app/Kernel.php" as shown as <a href="https://github.com/jijihohococo/ichi-orm/blob/master/README.md#set-up-database-connection"> this documention </a>.

-You can create model
+You can create model in command line.

 ```php